dubey22rohit/WP-Book/README.md

 Creates a custom widget to display books of selected category in the sidebar.

 Creates a custom dashboard widget which shows the top 5 book categories (based on count).

+#How To Use

+1)Simply clone this repo and download the zip file.

+2)Rename the downloaded zip file as WP-Book.

+3)Go to your wordpress admin section > Plugins > Add New > Upload Plugin and upload this zip file.

+4)Once installed,click on Activate to activate this plugin.